How to hire a logo designer

 So you’re starting a new business, congrats!
 You’ve got a plan, a product or an idea and you’re ready to rock.

-I would suggest hiring a professional from the beginning rather than creating a logo yourself and then rebranding down the road.
+I would suggest hiring a professional logo designer from the beginning rather than creating a logo yourself and then rebranding down the road.
 You’re going to be working hard to build an audience and brand equity from the start and that’s much more valuable if you have good long-term visual branding to capture that value from the beginning.

 You need a logo to represent your business but maybe you’re not exactly sure where to start.
 It can feel like a confusing process, especially if you’ve never done it before.
-Here are some steps to make hiring and working with a designer easier and more effective.
+Here are some steps to make hiring and working with a logo designer easier and more effective.

 Define a budget.
 This part is tricky but important.
 It doesn’t have to be exact but give some thought to it and try and figure out a ballpark amount you’re able to invest.